BurraAbhishek/Python-Hand-Cricket/README.md

 Disk space: 10 MB (minimum).

-### About this project

-This is the legacy hand cricket game – implemented in Python and played using the command line interface.

-This project was built entirely on Python 3.7.4 and is compatible with all later versions as well.

-The game can be played even without an internet connection.

-Tournament mode is not yet included in this game.
-Customized tournaments can be created using individual team files.
-For such tournaments, at least 20 MB of disk space is recommended.

-Support for test cricket will soon be included.

 ### Known bugs

 Passwords are stored in text files.
 Until the issue is fixed, it is recommended to store a backup of your text files.
 Passwords can be changed by going into the text file and changing the password in the array to something else of your choice.